aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/htmlsaveoptions/_index.md

 ```

 If true and the directory does not exist, the directory will be automatically created before saving the file.

+**Remarks**

 The default value is false.

 **Returns:**
 boolean